Are you wondering how much to feed a cat?

 Cats are undoubtedly one of the most well-loved pets, with over a third of all American households having one.
 Proper nutrition is necessary to keep our feline friends happy and healthy.
 So how do you know how much to feed a cat?

 Cats are obligate carnivores, meaning they need to eat meat for survival.
-This is true of all cats regardless of life stage or health status, however, the types and quantities of nutrients that they need varies.
+This is true of all cats regardless of life stage or health status.
+But, the types and quantities of nutrients that they need varies.

 Like humans, cats have different dietary needs depending on their life stage.
 The life stages of a cat include kitten, adult, senior and pregnant/nursing.